OriaCohen054/capstone-openclip-mamba-robotics/README.md

 SKIPPED
 ```

-Important note: the current filtering focuses mainly on reliable pick/lift behavior and should not be described as complete real-world physical task validation for all possible manipulation phases.
+Important note: the filtering stage helps curate reliable training data, but it should not be described as complete real-world task execution validation.

 ---